Hello-Ship-Code/DS-with-C/01-Introduction_DS/README.md

 ## Analyzing code to find out time & Space complexity

-- Every simple statement in function or program take a unit of time like arthemetic operation, conditonal statements, assignment.
+- Every simple statement in function or program take a unit of time like arthematic operation, conditional statements, assignment.
-- If the statements are more complex we need to futher analysis the code.
+- If the statements are more complex we need to further analysis the code.

 ### Example: Swap numbers